 How long will I have to use minoxidil?

-The process is anywhere from 6 months to a year and a half.
+The process is anywhere from 6 months to two years.
 The faster you see results, the sooner you can expect to stop using minoxidil.
 Your personal journey is going to dictate when you should stop using minoxidil, and that's generally when you're happy with the growth of your beard.

 Once your beard is where you want it, that's when you can stop using it.
 It will not fall out over time, but you may experience some minor shedding for a short period.
 Many choose to "wean" themselves off by applying sporadically for the last few weeks of their journey (in other words, using less each day or week in comparison to the normal daily amount used).